Imposter Syndrome: Moving Beyond the Self-Doubt

 emotional intelligence imposter syndrome personal growth Jan 12, 2025

 In eighth grade, I had the opportunity to join the "Gifted and Talented" program.
 It was a chance to be recognized as one of the "smart kids," but that’s not how I saw it.
 Not long after joining, I struggled with a single math assignment.
 Instead of asking for help or pushing through, I decided I didn’t belong.
 I quietly excused myself from the program, telling myself that I wasn’t like the other kids.
 They were brilliant; I was a fraud.
 I didn’t fit.
+At the time, I didn’t know there was a name for that feeling.

 Looking back, I now know this feeling had a name: imposter syndrome.
 It’s a term I didn’t learn until much later, but the weight of it shaped much of my journey toward self-belief.
 That moment in eighth grade wasn’t just about one assignment or one decision—it was about the story I told myself: “I’m not good enough.”
 That story followed me into adulthood, showing up in different ways, like hesitating to take on challenges or doubting my successes.